-The trace development process was conducted in two passes for each combination of NEM region, historical reference year, target year, scenario and POE level:
+The trace development process was conducted in three passes for each combination of NEM region, historical reference year, target year, scenario and POE level:

 - Pass 1.
-Growing the reference year trace on an operational demand as sent-out lite (OPSO-lite) basis to meet OPSO-lite targets (demand trace has forecasts of technology components removed, refer to Section 6.2 for full description). - Pass 2.
-Reinstating forecasts of technology components and reconciling the time series to meet the OPSO targets.
+Growing the reference year trace on an OPSO-lite basis to meet OPSO-lite targets (demand trace has forecasts of technology components removed, refer to Section 6.2 for full description). - Pass 2.
+Reinstating forecasts of technology components and reconciling the time series to meet the OPSO targets. - Pass 3.
+Add coordinated EV charging to OPSO.